robric/wiki-contrail-controller/Metadata-service.md

 The shared secret can also be left empty (which is the default configuration).

+### SSL support
+SSL support is added for the http requests sent by VM for metadata service.
+Hence communication between vrouter agent and nova-api server can be secured using this.
+To enable this feature, certain configuration is required at Nova side as well as Agent side.

+Below configuration has to be added in default section of nova.conf file to enable this support for Nova:

+enabled_ssl_apis = metadata
+nova_metadata_protocol = https
+nova_metadata_insecure = False
+ssl_cert_file = <cert.pem>
+ssl_key_file  = <privkey.pem>
+ssl_ca_file   = <cacert.pem>

+Below configuration has to be added in contrail-vrouter-agent.conf file to enable this support for Contrail vrouter agent:

+metadata_use_ssl = True
+metadata_client_cert = <client_cert.pem>
+metadata_client_key = <client_key.pem>
+metadata_ca_cert = <cacert.pem>

 ### Debugging
 To debug metadata transactions, below traces and statistics should help